La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Types of places

-The dictionary often mentions other types of places, e.g.
+The dictionary often mentions other types of places, for example:

 djica
 : x1 wants x2 (event)

 This _event_ means that you have to fill the place with a noun that represents an event.
-E.g.
+For instance:

 le nicte
 : nighttime